 - 15-18 air purifying plants per 1800 square feet is recommended by NASA to have in your home.

 - Wipe the leaves of your plants with a damp paper towel every couple of weeks so they continue to filter air at their greatest potential.
-Think of it like changing an air filter in your car or electronic air purifier.
+Think of it like changing an air filter in your car or an electronic air purifier.

 - Make sure you check plants for toxicity if you have pets or small children.
 Some plants should be excluded from your home if you do, but most are more than ok for everyone.